Mas In Indonesian

 Moving on, let’s look at examples, mostly from movies, where Indonesians use the word [mas].

-Example Of Mas In Use
+Example of Mas in Use

 The first example is from a movie called Tetangga Masa Gitu (2014).
 Let’s watch the clip below.